-Running cold water over accidental burns and scalds is mostly accepted because the best way to cool the skin and prevents blistering.
+Running cold water over accidental burns and scalds are mostly accepted because the best way to cool the skin and prevents blistering.

 But a study within the Journal of Plastic, Reconstructive & Aesthetic Surgery suggests the reverse—that victimization heat rather than cold water, whereas unreasonable, could also be a simpler methodology of limiting tissue injury and restoring blood flow to burned areas.

 Swiss researchers used a heated metal example to induce same-size burns on anaesthetized rats in four places on every of their backs.
 (Pain medication was administered before and once the procedure).

 One cluster of rats was treated for twenty minutes with gauze soaked in water-cooled to 62.6 degrees physicist.
 A second cluster received gauze containing water at 98.6 degrees.